Cambridge Turnpike Improvement Project

 Construction has continued during the COVID-19 crisis requiring the contractors to abide by the Governor’s March 23, 2020 Order regarding Essential Services.

-The remaining work to be performed in the Spring includes final paving, and finishing items, such as driveway and sidewalk paving, re-grading impacted front yards, loam and seeding, and other items identified by Engineering staff.
+The remaining work to be performed in the Spring on Phase II sections (Areas 2 & 4), constructed by Georges Cairns & Sons Inc. includes final paving, and finishing items, such as driveway and sidewalk paving, re-grading impacted front yards, loam and seeding, and other items identified by Engineering staff.

 Engineering staff continues to coordinate with the Concord Police Department to help monitor the traveling speed of the roadway as it is a major concern for the residents in the Cambridge Turnpike neighborhoods.